justinglobal/cs114/notes/git-workremote.md

 Git will copy the cs114 directory into the Desktop.

+Use 'cd' to change directories into the new cs114 folder you just created.

 Now we need to initialize a new git _locally_ on the computer you are using, with this command:

 ```bash